 Firewall in Linux is heard weird when you read this post.
-Some of you will be laugh, and ask,”Bitch please, are you kidding me?
+Some of you, maybe just learn Linux, will laugh, and ask,”Bitch please, are you kidding me?
 Linux is safe, right?”
-Okay, you will do this because there are few crackers that attack Linux network (server, webhosting, etc).
+Okay, you will do this because there are few hackers that attack Linux network (server, webhosting, etc).
 Usually Windows was targeted by crackers because Windows has a lot of users.

-But Linux is a man-made system, it is not 100% safe from cracker attacks.
+But Linux is a man-made system, it is not 100% safe from hacker attacks.
 Every software surely has bug, and many bugs can be exploited and became security issue.
-So the best prevention from cracker’s attack is by secure your system.
+So the best prevention from hacker’s attack is by secure your system.
 One of the recommendation is by using firewall.

 Recently I use UFW (Uncomplicated Firewall).
 UFW is Ubuntu-specific firewall.
 There are a GUI version called Gufw, so you can work with it easily.
 You can install Gufw by type on terminal